Rune Glerup

 The urge to hear the same sounds differently first led Glerup from his native Denmark to the European mainland.
 He immersed himself in the artistic life of Berlin and studied sound and electroacoustic music at IRCAM in Paris.
 Inspired by the philosophy of Alain Badiou, Glerup developed a distinctive view of music as a three-dimensional structure that bears a direct relationship to the space in which it is performed.

-His first listed work, Trio (2000), crystalizes the idea that musical objects with a signature character can create discernible friction when they meet one another.
-With objets/décalages (2008) Glerup’s blocks of sound became more distinct and demarcated according to thematic character, instrumental timbre and spatial positioning; the composer was soon convinced that the more his objects defined their own space, the more fertile and tense their relationships would become.
-When the order of the objects is shuffled, as in objets/décalages, the shift in context has the effect of a lighting change that sees each object illuminated anew.
+His first listed work, Trio (2000), crystalizes the idea of material stripped of descriptive or dynamic qualities, relying instead on its own concrete and constant properties and the vibration, resonance, attraction or unease drawn from those properties when placed in the company of other, equally clearly defined material.
+Soon Glerup became convinced that the more his objects defined their own space, the more fertile and tense their relationships would become.
+When the order of the objects is shuffled, as in objets/décalages (2008), the shift in context has the effect of a lighting change that sees each object illuminated anew.

-That score was followed by dust encapsulated #1 (2008-09) and dust encapsulated #2 (2009).
-In the first, for electronics and percussion, the musical objects are rendered almost literally so, half-masquerading as domestic appliances that pine to get along.
-But Glerup was also considering how he might frame such micro-relationships within a more comprehensive macro-structure.
+Those ideas are advanced in dust encapsulated #1 (2008-09) and dust encapsulated #2 (2009).
+At the time, Glerup was already considering how he might frame such micro-relationships within a more comprehensive macro-structure.
 He invested the second piece, scored for winds, strings and piano, with a hurtling energy that suggests a unifying impulse despite the continued separation of the constituent parts, thus bringing the overall structure into sharper focus.
-In both techniques there are echoes of the late Danish composer Pelle Gudmundsen-Holmgreen, an early fan of Glerup’s whose music shares his animalistic nervous energy.

 Around half the scores on Glerup’s work-list carry formal titles, a reflection of his ambivalent relationship with canonical traditions.
-In his Concerto for Piano and Orchestra (2009-10) the composer suggests, with no lack of charm, that musical dogmas can provoke composers even if they provide helpful frameworks at the same time.
-There are no overt tricks in the concerto, whose soloist obeys all the practical rules you can see but breaks the theoretical rules you can’t.
-The work throws 13 separate musical objects together, refusing to instigate a traditional conversational development.
-It is a rumbustious, delicate and scrupulously colourful work whose depth-concealing playfulness adumbrates the knockabout world of its successor, Divertimento (2010), partly inspired by Mozart’s score of the same name for string trio.
+In his Concerto for Piano and Orchestra (2009-10) the composer suggests that musical dogmas can provoke composers even if they provide helpful frameworks at the same time.
+This rumbustious, delicate and exquisitely colourful work throws 13 separate musical objects together, refusing to instigate a traditional conversational development.
+It was adapted for small orchestra in 2016 to a commission from Ensemble Intercontemporain, who gave the first performance of the smaller piece that year at the Philharmonie de Paris.
+Both versions remain in currency.

-In the 2010s, Glerup further explored the idea that spatial tension, rather than overt process, was a viable means of moving music forward.
-At the same time, his music took on a new eloquence and depth.
-Each chapter of Sonata in Seven Movements (2011) harbors a particular form of expression, while the thematic gestures in Piano Quartet (2014) and Clarinet Quintet (2014-15) are notably weighty and refined.
+In the 2010s, Glerup’s music took on a new eloquence and depth.
+Each chapter of Sonata in Seven Movements (2011) harbors a particular form of expression, while the thematic gestures in Piano Quartet (2014) and Clarinet Quintet (2014-15) are notably more weighty and refined.
 Six Movements for Piano Trio (2016-17) extends a Nordic tradition for drilling deep into simple, shapely ideas by subjecting them to the rigor of standard structural forms: rondo, passacaglia, scherzo.
 With this piece and Symphony (2015-16), chiseled, functionalist mechanics and Nordic clarity combine with a heightened sense of instrumental imagination and control of ‘uncontrollable’ energy.
-The results are refreshing and idiosyncratic.

 Glerup has been a featured composer at festivals in Paris, Venice, Monte-Carlo, Helsinki and beyond.
 In addition to IRCAM, he studied in the soloist’s class at the Royal Danish Academy of Music with Bent Sørensen, Niels Rosing-Schow and Hans Peter Stubbe Teglbjærg and now teaches composition and instrumentation there.
 From 2012-14 he was Artistic Advisor to Athelas Sinfonietta Copenhagen and from 2012-14 was Artistic Director of KLANG – Copenhagen Avant-Garde Music Festival.